daward/randomlines/readme.md

 The wait times appear to be adjusting to ensure only 7% of kids switch lines as a limit, but I cannot explain why.

+### Conclusion for the random wait method
+This method convincingly beats the control method.
+Even if picking a non optimal W, results are usually better than the control.
+However, when setting W = Wo, the results are incredibly good.
+In small systems (100 kids) the results are 5x better than the control group, but as the population size gets larger the distributed method continues to scale better.
+At 2000 kids, the distributed method is 30 times more efficient.